 In 2018, the Division of Business, Computer and Information Technology requested a \$130,000 grant to hire an Instructional Technology Specialist for three years.
+Part of the grant was used to pay for the costs associated with offering the IT program fully online.
 The college utilized this grant effectively and three of the business technology programs (Business Management, Accounting, and Administrative Support Technology) were approved by the HLC as fully online programs.
 Additionally, hiring an Instructional Technology Specialist helped the transition of all face-to-face courses to an online forum during the pandemic.